 Kids can be much better at making friends than adults.
 Children are drawn to other children.
 Any kid on the playground becomes a potential “running around” mate.

 Learn from this by taking some initiative and asking someone you know to exercise with you.
 Maybe your neighbor would love to take a walk with you, or your colleague in the next cubicle would be interested in hitting the gym with you over your lunch hour.
+You could even get the best folding exercise bike so you can take it to your friend’s house to work out together.
 Seek out partners in your quest for good health.
 It will keep you accountable and could be more fun.
 Even your dog can be a great workout buddy!

 3. Get outdoors.